 Source: https://public.tableau.com/app/profile/strain.surv/viz/Variant_Proportions_Biweekly/Dendrogram (8 Feb 2025 update)

-shows that the vast majority of variants sequenced in the two weeks ending 29 July 2024 in Australia were either the JN.1 variant or its descendant, KP.3.
+Figure 3 shows that the vast majority of variants sequenced in the two weeks ending 29 July 2024 in Australia were either the JN.1 variant or its descendant, KP.3.
 The Australian Respiratory Surveillance Report (Report 17, 2024) stated that, in the reporting period from 18 November 2024 to 15 December 2024, the JN.1 sub-lineage remained the dominant circulating sub-lineage.
 The KP.3 sub-sub-lineage was the most common JN.1 sub-lineage recorded in AusTrakka.
 It also reported that there had been an increasing proportion of the recombinant lineage XEC sequenced.
-The ESC noted Australian Respiratory Surveillance Report – 27 January to 23 March 2025 reports that the recombinant lineage XEC and sublineages of the JN.1 variant are now the dominant SARS-CoV-2 variants circulating in Australia, as shown in .
+The ESC noted Australian Respiratory Surveillance Report – 27 January to 23 March 2025 reports that the recombinant lineage XEC and sublineages of the JN.1 variant are now the dominant SARS-CoV-2 variants circulating in Australia, as shown in Figure 4.
 On 24 January 2025, the World Health Organization (WHO) designated LP.8.1 as a variant under monitoring.
 The WHO have not yet released a risk evaluation for LP.8.1.
-The data shown in and highlight that the pattern of evolution with SARS-CoV-2 can be rapid and remains unpredictable.
+The data shown in Figure 3 and Figure 4 highlight that the pattern of evolution with SARS-CoV-2 can be rapid and remains unpredictable.

 Figure 3: SARS-CoV-2 variants in analysed sequences, Australia